shefket-mustafa/My-Bookstore-React-Proj/README.md

 # My Bookstore React Project

-Welcome to **My Bookstore**, a full-featured web application built using **JavaScript**, **React**, and a ready-made backend template.
-This app allows users to browse, post, edit, delete, and search books for sale, with authentication and likes functionality included.
+Welcome to **My Bookstore**, a full-featured web application built using **JavaScript** and **React** This app allows users to browse, post, edit, delete, and search books for sale, with authentication and likes functionality included.

 ---